Friday, January 17, 2020

 What to change?

-1) There is plenty of fiber in the foods mentioned, which may sometimes be responsible for diarrhea.
+1) The foods mentioned contain plenty of fiber, which may sometimes cause diarrhea.
 If this happens, reduce fruit and vegetable consumption.
 The right amount has to be adjusted individually; everyone is different.
 You need to experiment a bit.

 1) Leave a comment if you try those ideas for a while.

-2) Let me know if you want to add something I omitted.
+2) Let me know if you want to add something that was omitted.

 3) Are those ideas too restrictive?